omiradil/terraform-aws-eks/README.md

 # Terraform EKS

 ```
-This provider has files:       provider.tf
+This repository is used to build Kubernetes Cluster on AWS with Terraform

+Files on repo :                provider.tf
                                data.tf
                                eks.tf
                                variables.tf